Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Introduction

-We develop in the present paper a novel methodology that does not rely on strong assumptions on the smoothness of the response surface to solve the issue of excessive sample complexity in high dimensions.
-Instead, we impose certain tensor structure on the response surface with the use of tensor Markov (TM) kernels, which in fact induce non-differentiable sample paths (see Section~\ref{sec:non-diff}).
-TM kernels are of product form, constructed by multiplying the kernel functions of Gauss-Markov processes, which are one-dimensional and include Brownian motion and the Ornstein-Uhlenbeck process. \cite{SalemiStaumNelson19} proposes a new class of GPs, termed generalized integrated Brownian fields (GIBFs), that exhibit excellent prediction capability.
-A simple example of GIBF is the Brownian field whose kernel is the product of Brownian kernels, and it is indeed a TM kernel.
+In the present paper, we develop a novel methodology that does not rely on strong assumptions about the smoothness of the response surface to solve the sample complexity issue in high dimensions.
+Instead, we impose a certain tensor structure on the response surface using tensor Markov (TM) kernels, which in fact induce non-differentiable sample paths (see Section~\ref{sec:non-diff}).
+TM kernels are of product form, constructed by multiplying the kernel functions of Gauss--Markov processes that are one-dimensional and include Brownian motion and the Ornstein--Uhlenbeck process. \cite{SalemiStaumNelson19} propose a new class of GPs called generalized integrated Brownian fields (GIBFs) that exhibit excellent prediction capability.
+A simple example of a GIBF is a Brownian field, the kernel of which is the product of Brownian kernels, thus making it a TM kernel.

-The function space that consists of sample paths associated with a TM kernel is not small.
-The convergence rate of stochastic kriging with TM kernels may still suffer from the curse of dimensionality, if the experimental design is not properly chosen; see Section~\ref{sec:deter-sim}.
-Based on sparse grid (SG) experimental designs \citep{bungartz_griebel_2004}, we propose a new experimental design termed \emph{truncated sparse grids} (TSGs).
-The joint use of TM kernels and TSGs allows the convergence rate of stochastic kriging to be ``almost'' independent of the dimension of the design space.
+However, the convergence rate of stochastic kriging with TM kernels may still suffer from the curse of dimensionality if a proper experimental design is not chosen (see Section~\ref{sec:deter-sim}).
+Based on sparse grid (SG) experimental designs \citep{bungartz_griebel_2004}, we propose a new experimental design called \emph{truncated sparse grids} (TSGs).
+The joint use of TM kernels and TSGs allow the convergence rate of stochastic kriging to be only slightly affected by the dimensionality of the design space.